 Survey results for seat belt use by gender continued the trend of higher rates of use by female occupants.
 Females demonstrated 90.6% usage in 2022 and have consistently registered of 87.3% or more throughout the last five years (Figure 12).
-At the same time, male restraint use has been increasing, this year registering an all-time high of 83.5%, yet it still fails to reach the minimum rate demonstrated by females (87.3% in 2018).
+At the same time, male restraint use has been increasing, this year registering an all-time high of 83.5%, yet it still fails to reach the minimum rate male seat belt use rate was lower than the female rate in all counties.
+For both genders, the two highest rates were found in Stark and McKenzie counties, Burleigh and Stutsman counties had the two lowest.